meanin/getting-started-with-microservices/getting-started-prerequisites.md

 #Azure account
 If you do not have an azure account yet, you can start for free [here](https://azure.microsoft.com/en-us/free/).
 After pin your credit card, you will be rewarded with a €170 credit for a 30 days exploration.

+#Test Resource Group
+Azure resource group is an object which does not cost you anything.
+It only purpouse is to group all your components into logic part.
+You can instantiate a group with the following command:
+`az group create --name myResourceGroup --location eastus`

+##Docker CE
+For this demo, Docker Community Edition is a must have.
+You can download it from [here](https://www.docker.com/get-started).
+To be able to build and run a linux images, you have to enable virtualization and have a hyper-v support.